zio/zio/docs/datatypes/test/environment/test-config.md

 )
 ```

 So by default, the ZIO Test runner will run tests with this config.
+Regular users do not need access to this service unless they need to change or access configurations from the ZIO Test environment.